ctucker/angular-snc-training/src/training.md

 # A little bit about Directives

 * Directives in Angular are the only thing that can manipulate the DOM
-* We've now seen a few built-in directives:
+* We've already seen a few built-in directives:
   * `ng-controller`: connect a controller and set up a new scope
   * `ng-model`: bind a model value to an input
   * `ng-submit`: set a form-submission handler
   * `ng-repeat`: repeat a DOM template for every element in a list
 * Directives allow us to *extend* HTML with custom markup
-  * Applied as elements, attributes, CSS classes, or comments
 * Later we'll learn to write our own...

 ---